jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ---

-## To open the alarm action dialog
+## Open the Alarm Action dialog

+Open the Alarm Action dialog from the Spotlight Client.

 1. Click **Configure \| Alarm Actions**.
 2. Click **New** to create a new rule or select a rule and click **Edit**.